microsoft/aed-rust-learn-content/take-your-first-steps-with-rust/understand-common-concepts/includes/2-data-types.md

 # Rust Built-in Data Types

 Rust comes with some built-in data types to express numbers, text and truthiness.
-They are the
-following:
+We will cover each one of them in the following subtopics.

 ## Numbers